skywind3000/terminal/README.md

 Terminal
 ========

-This script (`terminal.py`) allows you to open a new terminal window to execute some commands in Windows, Cygwin, Ubuntu and OS X. And prompts you "press any key to continue ..." before exit.
+This script (`terminal.py`) allows you to open a new terminal window and execute some commands in Windows, Cygwin, Ubuntu and OS X. And prompts you "press any key to continue ..." before exit.

 When I am using some gui editor (atom, gvim/macvim/local vim, sublime, gedit) to write source code, I wish to open a new terminal window to execute it instead of running and output result in the bottom panel (sublime/atom/gedit always executes external programs in bottom panel with no interactive shell) or stop the editor to wait for my program.